ellite/Wallos/README.md

 - Add your language code to `includes/i18n/languages.php` in the format `"en" => "English"`.
 Please use the original language name and not the english translation.
 - Create a copy of the file `includes/i18n/en.php` and rename it to the language code you used above.
 Example: pt.php for "pt" => "Português".
 - Translate all the values on the language file to the new language.
 (Incomplete translations will not be accepted).
-- Create a copy of the file `scripts/i18n/en.php` and rename it to the language code you used above.
+- Create a copy of the file `scripts/i18n/en.js` and rename it to the language code you used above.
+Example: pt.js for "pt" => "Português".
 - Translate all the values on the language file to the new language.
 (Incomplete translations will not be accepted).

 ## License